wraithsec/code-examples/README.md

-# DESC
+# Description
-A collection of various coding tests I run.
-I usually will make small scale tests to help learn new concepts.
+A random collection of one offs or more involved things I try and whip up to just see if I can do it.
+Code is likely full of bugs and doesnt follow a practice really.
+So use at your own risk.